Integration Advisor (IA) supports from the current release( Increment 1810) the generation of Mapping artifacts for SAP Process Integration.

 Step 3: Export the runtime artifacts for SAP Process Integration.

-In the Integration Content Advisor open the desired Mapping Guideline.
+In the Integration Advisor open the desired Mapping Guideline.
 Under the Export menu, select “Process Integration Runtime Artifacts”.
 Below example illustrates an IDoc to ASC X12 mapping.

 This downloads a zip file containing the following artifacts:

-- ICA pre-processing script: this script prepares the source payload (depending on the source MIG type system, an EDI to XML conversion might have to be performed before this step) for the message mapping.
+- IA pre-processing script: this script prepares the source payload (depending on the source MIG type system, an EDI to XML conversion might have to be performed before this step) for the message mapping.

 - Message mapping

-- ICA post-processing script: this script transforms the mapping result into desired target payload (depending on the target MIG type system, an XML to EDI conversion might have to be performed after this step).
+- IA post-processing script: this script transforms the mapping result into desired target payload (depending on the target MIG type system, an XML to EDI conversion might have to be performed after this step).

 Step 4: Import the zip file as an archive in the Enterprise Service Repository (ESR).